wwwAngHua/KingStudy/README.md

 ### Archives

-To publish a post, you only need to add the following types of data to the T1 backend cloud `archives` collection (you can also publish through `/archives/add`):
+To publish a post you only need to add the following types of data to the T1 backend cloud `archives` collection (you can also publish by accessing `/archives/add`):

 -   title article title
 -   preview preview image address